Integrability and the spectrum of two-dimensional fishnet CFT: Quantum Spectral Curve for 2D bi-scalar fishnet theory

-and the integration measure is ${\rm d}^2w:={\rm d}w {\rm d}\bar{w}/2$.
-In terms of real coordinates, this coincides with the graph-building operator of \cite{Kazakov:2018qbr}.

-Integrability of 2D bi-scalar fishnet theory arises from the fact that the graph-building operator is part of a large family of commuting operators that can be simultaneously diagonalised, which ultimately allows the spectral problem to be recast as a set of Quantum Spectral Curve equations, as we show below.
-Before that we present the final equations explicitly in the next subsection.
+Integrability of 2D bi-scalar fishnet theory arises from the fact that the graph-building operator is part of a large family of commuting operators that can be simultaneously diagonalised, which ultimately allows the spectral problem to be recast as a set of Quantum Spectral Curve equations, as we show in the next section.
+Before that, we present the final equations explicitly in the next subsection.